A look at how the Internet is changing the Manufacturing Industry

 Virtual meetings allow for more personalized communications

-One of these new ways to communicate was found online, through the introduction of virtual meetings.
-Virtual meetings have become a mainstay in 2020 and seem like they are here to stay.
-While nothing can replace face to face meetings, virtual meetings allow for more personalized and detailed interactions then other traditional communication methods such as emails or phone calls.
-With so many people working from home, these virtual meetings also have the benefit of allowing multiple members to participate in the meeting, regardless of location.
-Furthermore, manufacturers can demonstrate and physically show how off new products, introduce new team members, and more.
+One of the new ways to communicate was found online, through the introduction of virtual meetings.
+Virtual meetings have become a necessity in 2020 and seem like they are here to stay.
+While nothing can replace face to face meetings, virtual meetings allow for more personalized and detailed interactions than other traditional communication methods such as emails and phone calls.
+With so many people working from home, these virtual meetings also have the benefit of allowing multiple members to participate in the meeting regardless of their location.
+Furthermore, manufacturers can demonstrate and show off new products, introduce new team members, and improve communication and relationship building activities, all without leaving the office.
 By embracing virtual meetings, manufacturers are able to update and communicate with their customers in meaningful ways.

 Implementing virtual meetings is not the only way the manufacturing industry is adjusting.
 More and more, consumers would prefer to Google the answers to their problems instead of talking to someone at a company.
 Oftentimes, a Google search can be the very first impression a customer has of your company, with a website serving as the new “front door” to the business.
 Because of this, many manufacturers have had to hit the refresh button, either updating or creating webpages and social media platforms such as Facebook, Twitter, LinkedIn, and more to appeal to the modern consumer.